Supporting Someone in Prison

 Prisoners can make calls to Legal Aid, the Ombudsman’s Office, Human Rights and select ministry-registered inmate support agencies are free.

-Phone calls to prisoners can be monitored, so don't discuss anything illegal or about any charges the individual might be facing.
+Phone calls to prisoners can be monitored, so do not discuss anything illegal or about any charges the individual might be facing.
 Three-way calls are also prohibited - they may get disconnected.

 Letter Writing

 If you know someone inside prison, write them!
-If you don't, find someone to write anyway!
+If you do not, find someone to write anyway!
 There are a number of political prisoners all over the world often requesting friendly pen-pals.

 Letter writing can be a good way to stay in touch with someone you care about, and is possibly the most cost-efficient.
 Individuals in custody receive paper, envelopes and stamps for two letters each week.

-When you do write someone, expect it to take several weeks to be processed.
-Your letters will be opened and read by staff and potentially shared with police, so don't discuss anything you wouldn't talk about in front of the cops.
+When you write someone, expect it to take several weeks to be processed.
+Your letters will be opened and read by staff and potentially shared with police, so do not discuss anything you would not talk about in front of the cops.
 Sometimes staff will not let letters through that discuss prison organizing or anti-police.

-Some prisoners are allowed a certain number of photos or drawings, while others aren't.
+Some prisoners are allowed a certain number of photos or drawings, while others are not.
 Sometimes you can only use black or blue ink.
 Call the individual facility if you have questions.

 Canteen

 Items available in canteen include things like shower slippers, brand name toiletries, books, magazines, and snacks.
 Items can be quite limited, and the prices are extremely inflated.
-Don't expect funds to go as far inside prison as they do outside prison.
+Do not expect funds to go as far inside prison as they do outside prison.

 You cannot send books or magazines directly to prisoners within Ontario.
 Sometimes you can have books or magazines sent to prisoners directly from the publisher - but this is most often only allowed after sentencing and not in detention centres.
 Call the individual facility to find out what is allowed or not, as options can also vary throughout the province.